Wellbeing

 PLAY leaders

-Some of our Year 5 and 6 leaders have completed training to become PLAY leaders.
+Some of our Year 5 leaders have completed training to become PLAY leaders.
 PLAY leaders facilitate games and activities for other students in the yard at lunch time.

 Lunch time programs

-We run a range of lunchtime programs, with something available for students every day as an alternative to playing in the yard (link to timetable).
+We run a range of lunchtime programs, with something available for students every day as an alternative to playing in the yard.

 THRIVE awards